ebertmx/BLE-Remote/README.md

-# Battery BLE Remote
+# BLE Remote
- A BLE remote design to run a 7-segment shot clock.
+ A battery powered BLE remote design to run a 7-segment shot clock.